con0fav/reactPortfolio-bc20/README.md

 ## Navigation

 This is a basic portfolio built in React including links to projects I enjoy from my time at the coding bootcamp.
-Navigate to the [Heroku](https://con0fav.github.io/reactPortfolio-bc20/) to view
+Navigate to the [Github Pages](https://con0fav.github.io/reactPortfolio-bc20/) to view